contao/docs/docs/manual/site-structure/pages-as-central-elements/regular-page.en.md

 ---
 title: 'Regular page'
-description: 'Regular pages are pages on which content is output.
-A regular page is similar to a static HTML file that you upload to your server and request in your browser.'
+description: 'Regular pages are pages that output content.
+A regular page is similar to a static HTML file that you upload to your server and request in your browser. '
 url: "site-structure/regular-page"
 aliases:
     - /en/site-structure/pages-as-central-elements/regular-page/